 We are an "emerging growth company" as defined in the JOBS Act.
-We have elected to take advantage of the reduced reporting obligations, including the extended transition period for complying with new or revised accounting standards under Section 102 of the JOBS Act, and as a result of this election, our financial statements may not be comparable to companies that comply with public company effective dates.
-In addition, as an "emerging growth company" we are exempt from having our independent auditor assess our internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act.
-We cannot predict if investors will find our common units less attractive because we may rely on these exemptions.
-If some investors find our common units less attractive as a result, there may be a less active trading market for our common units and our share price may be more volatile.
+As an "emerging growth company" we are exempt from having our independent auditor assess our internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act.
+We cannot predict if investors will find our common units less attractive because we rely on this exemption.
+If some investors find our common units less attractive as a result, there may be a less active trading market for our unit and our unit price may be more volatile.
+We will continue to be deemed an "emerging growth company" until the earliest of the last day of the fiscal year of during which we had total annual gross revenues of \$1 billion or more, the last day of the fiscal year following our fifth IPO anniversary, the date in which, during the previous 3-year period, we have issued more than \$1.0 billion in non-convertible debt, or the date on which we will be deemed to be a large accelerated filer.

-Our ability to grow and to meet our financial needs may be adversely affected by our cash distribution policy.
+Our ability to grow and to meet our financial needs, including our future obligations to holders of the Series A Preferred Units, may be adversely affected by our cash distribution policy.

 Our cash distribution policy, which is consistent with our Partnership Agreement, requires us to distribute all of our available cash (as defined in our Partnership Agreement) each quarter.
+As a result, we do not expect to accumulate significant amounts of cash.
 Accordingly, our growth may not be as fast as businesses that reinvest their available cash to expand ongoing operations.